-Breastmilk is amazing.
-It has everything a growing baby needs in exactly the right amounts and baby can easily digest it all.
-Research shows that a baby who is not breastfed is more likely to suffer from illnesses and diseases, both as a child and later in life.
+Breastmilk has everything a growing baby needs in exactly the right amounts and is easy to digest.
+Research shows that a baby who is not breastfed is more likely to suffer from health problems, both as a child and throughout adulthood.

 Can anyone breastfeed?